KCisSICKnasty/SICKnasty-FO4/README.md

 Warsaw's Improved factions series serves as a base for a ton of the weapon and armor mods on this list.
 I've more or less included everything that they can interact with that doesn't conflict.
 Raider Overhaul & Raider Gangs Extended, Super Mutant Redux & Forced Evolution, More Feral Ghouls & Feral Ghoul Expansion Pack, We Are the Minutemen & You and What Army 2...You name it, bud.
 If the faction exists, it's been overhauled.

+I'll continue updating this as I update the mod list, but this is the culmination of months spent in front of xEdit and MO2.
+If there's a bug, please let me know and I'll fix it in an update!
+In a way, you're helping me run this like a beta.
+I was nervous as all heck to upload this list, but I got the courage to finally do it!
+I'm a stay at home dad, so I've got nothing but time to answer questions and resolve issues! (: